 InSight Crime Analysis

 Former Guatemalan President Otto Pérez Molina and former Vice President Roxana Baldetti created a “mafia country” system.
-Pérez and Baldetti acted because of the bosses, overseeing various corruption schemes and taking a cut of all of the graft under their supervision.
-In Brazil, corruption is not as centralized; as a substitute, it has come to be a “rule of the sport” in commercial enterprise and politics.
+Pérez and Baldetti acted because of the bosses, overseeing various corruption schemes and taking a cut of the graft under their supervision.
+In Brazil, corruption is not as centralized; as a substitute, it has become a “rule of the sport” in commercial enterprise and politics.
 The case of Honduras is extra much like that of Brazil.
 However, there may be no unified leadership of a grand corruption scheme instead of a form of “elite good deal” to play by using the guidelines of a system that encourages and guarantees impunity for accomplishing graft.

-This is possible quality exemplified with the aid of elite resistance to organizing an internationally-sponsored anti-corruption body in Honduras, which in the end came into being early last 12 months because of the Support Mission Against Corruption and Impunity in Honduras (Misión de Apoyo Contra Los Angeles Corrupción y l.
+This is possible quality exemplified by the aid of elite resistance to organizing an internationally-sponsored anti-corruption body in Honduras, which in the end came into being early last 12 months because of the Support Mission Against Corruption and Impunity in Honduras (Misión de Apoyo Contra Los Angeles Corrupción y l.
 A. Impunidad en Honduras – MACCHI).